sanskrit-lexicon/MWS/mwsissues/issue142/readme.txt

 girijA in mw:  not a pwg headword. cdsl incorrectly shows 'inherited' accent bahutiTa print change see page 626 -> see page 726  va/naspa/ti
 <L>258981<pc>1280,3<k1>svapnanaMSana mw print shows only svapna-na
-  page 1280 may is truncated in 3rd column. https://archive.org/details/in.ernet.dli.2015.31959/page/n1318/mode/1up
-  page 160 truncated
+  page 1280 may be truncated in 3rd column.
+PAGE OK -- this is not error! https://archive.org/details/in.ernet.dli.2015.31959/page/n1318/mode/1up page 160 truncated
 Mismarked in k2, but NOT in pwg, so not yet caught.